-Name and Place of Residence Office Held with the Company Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised TOM A. BRUCE JONES, CBE (1) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (2) GEORGE J. BUNZE, CPA, CMA (3) (4) (5) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 77,500 (5) GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman, SJ International; Chairman, Fabbri Group, Italy (machines and films for food packaging sector) (6) BRIAN MCMANUS Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella-Jones Inc. 7,356 NYCOL PAGEAU-GOYETTE (1) (3) (4) (7) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (waste management company) 18,400 SIMON PELLETIER (3) Québec, Canada Director May 2012 Senior Vice-President, Global Sales and Marketing, Metso, Service Business Area (manufacturer of minerals processing and construction equipment) 3,000 DANIEL PICOTTE (1) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 20,000 JOHN BARRIE SHINETON (3) Ontario, Canada Director May 2009 Vice-Chairman of the Board, Norbord Inc. (producer of oriented strand board) 24,300 MARY WEBSTER (1) Minnesota, U.S.A.
+Name and Place of Residence Office Held with the Company Director Since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised TOM A. BRUCE JONES, CBE (1) Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) (2) GEORGE J. BUNZE, CPA, CMA (3) (4) (5) Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 72,500 GIANNI CHIARVA (4) Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman, SJ International; Chairman, Fabbri Group, Italy (machines and films for food packaging sector) (6) JAMES A. MANZI, JR. (3) Florida, U.S.A.
+Director April 2015 Corporate Director 5,000 BRIAN MCMANUS Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella-Jones Inc. 7,418 NYCOL PAGEAU-GOYETTE (1) (3) (4) (7) Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); Chairperson, Sorinco Inc. (waste management company) 23,300 SIMON PELLETIER (3) Québec, Canada Director May 2012 Senior Vice-President, Global Sales and Marketing, Metso, Service Business Area (manufacturer of minerals processing and construction equipment) 3,000 DANIEL PICOTTE (1) Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 35,000 MARY WEBSTER (1) Minnesota, U.S.A.
 Director May 2007 Corporate Director 8,800

 Member of the Environmental, Health and Safety Committee.
+(1)

-Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 71,332 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of James Jones & Sons Limited ("JJS") which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.5% of the Common Shares of the Company.
+Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 71,332 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or (2) indirectly, approximately 32.0% of the voting shares of James Jones & Sons Limited ("JJS") which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.4% of the Common Shares of the Company.
 Mr. Tom A. Bruce Jones holds directly, an additional 30,000 Common Shares of the Company.
-Common Shares of the Company.

-Member of the Audit Committee.
+(3) Member of the Audit Committee.

-(4) (5) Member of the Remuneration Committee.
+Member of the Remuneration Committee.

-Mrs. Kathleen Bunze, wife of Mr. George Bunze, owns an additional 1,000 shares of the Company.
+Mrs. Kathleen Bunze, wife of Mr. George J. Bunze, owns an additional 1,000 shares of the Company.

-Mr. Gianni Chiarva, together with his associates, exercise control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.5% of the Common Shares of the Company.
+Mr. Gianni Chiarva, together with his associates, exercises control or direction, directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.4% of the Common Shares (6) of the Company.
 Mr. Gianni Chiarva holds directly, an additional 30,000 Common Shares of the Company.